[Solved] VLC Keeps Crashing/Freezing on Windows 10/11, Mac, Android

 - 5. Video freezes during playback on VLC Media Player.

-- 6. The device screen flashes black suddenly.
+- 6. The device screen flashes black, grey, or green suddenly.

-VLC might crash for more than one reason, the most common of which is that the player registry files are damaged or deleted, outdated version, improper VLC settings.
-Read the guide to learn what you can do to prevent VLC Media Player from crashing/freezing on Windows, Mac, Android, and other platforms.
+VLC Media Player keeps crashing for more than one reason, the most common of which is that the player registry files are damaged or deleted, VLC is outdated, or VLC settings are improper.
+Read the guide to learn what you can do to prevent VLC Media Player from crashing on Windows, Mac, Android, and other platforms.

 - Convert videos from/to HEVC, H.264, MP4, MOV, AVI, etc. for VLC.